chaswiso/Portfolio/Test Plan.md

 > Define any known risks and possible contingency plans for mitigation

 ## Tools
+> What testing or automation tools will be used?
+- defects
+- automation
 ## Test Deliverables
 > All the documents or components that have to be developed to support the testing effort
 - test plan